 You can focus your energy on participating in therapy and addressing the underlying issues that lead to drug misuse and addiction.

-If your provider thinks that Suboxone will help you recover from addiction, they give you customized instructions on how to prepare for your treatment.
+If Dr. Headrick thinks that Suboxone will help you recover from addiction, he will give you customized instructions on how to prepare for your treatment.

 On your first day of treatment, you can expect to spend at least two hours at Headrick Medical Center, so your provider can supervise your treatment and ensure your dose is correct.

-You need to be in withdrawal when you start treatment, otherwise Suboxone may trigger severe withdrawal symptoms.
-Your provider supervises you carefully during your first dose to ensure your safety and to adjust your dose, if necessary.
+You need to be in withdrawal when you start treatment, otherwise, Suboxone may trigger severe withdrawal symptoms.
+Staff supervises you carefully during your first dose to ensure your safety and to adjust your dose, if necessary.

 After your first treatment, you take Suboxone on your own but have frequent appointments with your provider.